-This experience made me remember of how Neff (2003) argues that compassion has three main elements:
+This experience of joining hands as an act of compassion made me remember of how Neff (2003) describes that compassion Is made up of three main elements:

 - Mindfulness – which is the prerequisite and basis of meditation but not sufficient on its own.
 Rather employed skillfully it helps us hold painful thoughts, feelings in an open balanced awareness without becoming fused with them.

 - Kindness – being kind to oneself and others in instances of pain and failure rather than engaging in harsh criticism of oneself or others

 - Common humanity – that we all experience suffering and perceiving such experiences as part of a larger human experience.
 Rather than something that separates us or isolates us.